Pete’s Paleo, now Pete’s Real Food, was founded in love.

 What I learned in fine dining shaped who I am as a chef in good and bad ways.
 Sure I learned how to make everything from scratch and use the whole animal, but I also saw farmers drive two hours to sell us three cases of kale.
 There was no way the math worked out on that and no way it was really making a dent in the food system.
 So that’s where the idea came from.
 How can we make incredible quality food, but at a volume that will make a difference?
 When I met Sarah and we started the paleo challenge I saw my opportunity.

 From the beginning we have paid our employees a living wage.
 We source our vegetables and protein from the best places possible and we cook everything like we care.
 Because that’s what matters with food, you have to give a damn.
 You have to care, you have to cook with love.
 And that only happens from taking care of your employees as you grow and giving them the best raw product to work with.

-Sarah and I are so proud of where we have taken our little operation that started for two customers with Tupperware containers in our Ocean Beach kitchen, to the operation we have today with commercial kitchens on both coasts, and shipping nationwide.
+Sarah and I are so proud of where we have taken our little operation that started for two customers with Tupperware containers in our Ocean Beach kitchen, to the operation we have today with commercial facilities and shipping nationwide.
 We couldn’t have done it without your support and we couldn’t have done it without love.
 For each other, for the food, for the employees and most importantly, you the customer who have allowed us to keep doing what we love for the past 10 plus years.